Conversations about values and wishes for their estate are as important as the planning itself.

 You may be curious about your parents’ estate plans for many reasons, and those reasons are likely valid.
 But if you want to get your parents talking, you’ll need to approach the conversation with a focus on their point of view.

-Start the conversation from the legacy perspective, O’Leary recommends.
+With this in mind, O’Leary recommends starting the conversation from the legacy perspective.
 You might comment on how much your parents have worked and saved throughout their lives, and ask what they’d most like to do with their wealth.
-“Don’t preach to them; instead, focus on the things that are very important to them,” O’Leary says.
-“It may be their grandchildren’s education, making sure their church is taken care of, making sure family members take a vacation together every year, or that the family’s second home is maintained.”
+“Don’t preach to them; instead, focus on finding out what’s important to them,” she says.
+“It may be their grandchildren’s education, philanthropy, making sure family members take a vacation together every year, or that the family’s second home is maintained.”

 Have the guidance you need to navigate your future—and your family’s future—confidently.